Abdulrahman-Ayman-Farid/Abdulrahman-Ayman-Farid/ReadMe.md

 ## 👋 About Me
 I am Abdulrahman Ayman Farid, an AI engineer with a passion for building innovative solutions using artificial intelligence, machine learning, and deep learning.
 With a solid foundation in mathematics and extensive experience in project development, I specialize in creating impactful and efficient systems.
-I partcipated in many hackathons and competitions, of which one we got 2nd place in Egypt (Google Solution Challenge AUC 2024 Hackathon)
+I partcipated in +7 hackathons and competitions, of which one we got 2nd place in Egypt (Google Solution Challenge AUC 2024 Hackathon)
 ## 🛠️ Skills
 - **Programming Languages:** Python, C++, HTML/CSS, JavaScript
 - **AI & ML Frameworks:** TensorFlow, PyTorch, scikit-learn, Keras